 The University is also known as home to its 48-bell carillon which is housed in the bell tower in the original old main building now known as Marsh Administration Building.
 Marsh is the main administrative office building but is also home to the academic programs in education, undergraduate social work, social sciences, and humanities.
 Marsh provides three floors of modern classrooms and computer labs.

-Student facilities include the Beasley Student Center, which houses the University’s cafeteria, a food court offering Subway, Starbucks, and Wing Span, and student services offices, including the Academic Success Center Student Support Services, the Counseling Center, McNair, student government office, the campus post office, and the Campus Store.
+Student facilities include the Beasley Student Center, which houses the University’s cafeteria, a food court offering Subway, Starbucks, and Food Lab, and student services offices, including the Center For Academic And Career Development (CACD), Student Support Services, the Counseling Center, McNair, student government office, the campus post office, and the Campus Store.
 The Student Affairs, Disability Services, Multicultural Affairs and Office of Housing are also located in The Student Center.
 The Beasley Student Center also features a number of meeting / conferencing rooms.

 The Bonner House houses the offices of the endowed Bonner Scholarship Program, one of only 22 in the nation and the only in West Virginia.
 The program provides up to 80 students each year with financial scholarships to support academic endeavors at the university.
 The students then provide support to their communities through service work, in addition to participating in leadership and personal development activities.
 It is the goal of the program to develop experienced, knowledgeable and committed individuals who recognize the needs of our society and each person’s responsibility to serve throughout his or her lifetime.

 Concord is a residential campus with a variety of housing options including the recently renovated North Tower (women’s) and South Tower (men’s) which have the latest in wireless technology.
 Other residential housing includes two traditional resident halls, and a limited number of apartments.